Heather du Plessis-Allen will return at the end of April, Barry Soper will take parental leave

+Ukraine’s foreign minister pleaded for support before the attacks, with retailers raising prices after most failed to meet targets, and the latest headlines from the New Zealand Herald revealed the number of vehicles pulled out of parliament protests.
+Video / New Zealand Herald

-Iconic Newstalk ZB husband and wife duo Heather du Plessis-Allen and Barry Soper have confirmed their future plans on the award-winning radio network today, following the birth of their son Iggy in February.
+Newstalk ZB husband-wife duo Heather du Plessis-Allen and Barry Soper have confirmed their future plans on the award-winning radio network following the birth of their son Iggy in February.

-Beginning Tuesday April 26, du Plessis-Allen will return as host of her top-rated, established drive show, while taking eight weeks of parental leave before returning part-time to Soper Press Gallery.
+Starting Tuesday, April 26, du Plessis-Allen will return as host of his Drive Show, while taking eight weeks of parental leave before returning part-time to Soper Press Gallery.
 During this time, Newstalk ZB will appoint an acting political editor to the role, before Soper officially takes over the reins in 2023.

-In 2023, Du Plessis-Allen and Soper will be based in Auckland, at which time Soper will move into the newly created role as Senior Political Correspondent for Newstalk ZB.

 Read Full News